beehive-lab/TornadoVM/assembly/src/docs/9_PROFILER.md

 }
 ```

 All timers are printed in nanoseconds.

 #### Explanation

-* *COPY_IN_TIME*: OpenCL timers for copy in (host to device)
+* *COPY_IN_TIME*: OpenCL/CUDA timers for copy in (host to device)
-* *COPY_OUT_TIME*: OpenCL timers for copy out (device to host)
+* *COPY_OUT_TIME*: OpenCL/CUDA timers for copy out (device to host)
-* *TOTAL_KERNEL_TIME*: It is the sum of all OpenCL kernel timers.
+* *TOTAL_KERNEL_TIME*: It is the sum of all OpenCL/CUDA kernel timers.
 For example, if a task-schedule contains 2 tasks, this timer reports the sum of execution of the two kernels.
 * *TOTAL_BYTE_CODE_GENERATION*: time spent in the Tornado bytecode generation
 * *TOTAL_TASK_SCHEDULE_TIME*: Total execution time.
 It contains all timers
-* *TOTAL_GRAAL_COMPILE_TIME*: Total compilation with Graal (from Java to OpenCL C)
+* *TOTAL_GRAAL_COMPILE_TIME*: Total compilation with Graal (from Java to OpenCL C / PTX)
-* *TOTAL_DRIVER_COMPILE_TIME*: Total compilation with the driver (once the OpenCL C code is generated, the time that the driver takes to generate the final binary, such as the PTX for NVIDIA).
+* *TOTAL_DRIVER_COMPILE_TIME*: Total compilation with the driver (once the OpenCL C / PTX code is generated, the time that the driver takes to generate the final binary).

 Then, for each task within a task-schedule, there are usually three timers:

 * *TASK_COMPILE_GRAAL_TIME*: time that takes to compile a given task with Graal.
-* *TASK_COMPILE_DRIVER_TIME*: time that takes to compile a given task with the OpenCL driver.
+* *TASK_COMPILE_DRIVER_TIME*: time that takes to compile a given task with the OpenCL/CUDA driver.
 * *TASK_KERNEL_TIME*: kernel execution for the given task (Java method).

 #### Note

 When the task-schedule is executed multiple times, timers related to compilation will not appear in the Json time-report.
 This is because the generated binary is cached and there is no compilation after the second iteration.

 ### Print timers at the end of the execution